2021 SCCORE Applications To apply for the upcoming SCCORE program, please click here.

 Targeted to community college students in all STEM fields, the annual Summer Community College Opportunity for Research Experience (SCCORE) program supports pre-transfer community college students to serve as research assistants to university faculty mentors in their related fields.
 The program provides an excellent overview of the host university, including an orientation to campus resources and university life.
 Participating students live on campus, attend a credit-bearing class, and receive professional development training.
-All students present their research at a culminating SCCORE Poster Symposium and at the New Mexico AMP Student Research Conference at NMSU the subsequent fall semester.
-SCCORE is offered at all New Mexico AMP universities, providing students the opportunity to participate in the program at the institution to which they want to transfer.
+All students present their research at a culminating SCCORE Poster Symposium and at the NM AMP Student Research Conference at New Mexico State University the subsequent fall semester.
+SCCORE is offered at all NM AMP universities, providing students the opportunity to participate in the program at the institution to which they want to transfer.

 SCCORE students are required to: